 Below are the once secret and highly redacted “Potential Fraud Red Flags” from the BBLS Term Loan Lender Manual, which, if nothing else, may just help you make up your mind as to whether you should be setting up a repayment plan on your possibly dodgy and long defaulted Bounce Back Loan, to avoid having your collar felt […]

-A Bill working its way through Parliament will, when it becomes law, give extraordinary power to the Government to retrieve funds from anyone who blagged money from the Public Purse, you can read more on that below:
+A Bill working its way through Parliament will, when it becomes law, give extraordinary power to the Government to retrieve funds from anyone who blagged money from the Public Purse, you can read more on that in the articles and guides below:

 What is the current policy?
 The PSFA sits in the Cabinet Office […]